May 11, 2025 UPDATE

 Leaving food scraps when/where they are not supposed to be can lead to ants and rodents, and makes more work for our amazing partners!

-The Audubon Park Collection is moving.
-It will now take place on Thursdays (moving from Wednesday) from 4-5:30pm near the Audubon Golf Course Pro Shop.
+The Audubon Park Collection now takes place on Thursdays (moved from Wednesday) from 4-5:30pm near the Audubon Golf Course Pro Shop.
+Pin here.
+Please visit their Community Engagement Page for more details — they accept shellfish shells and e-waste such as cell phones, smartphones, ipads, ipods, tablets, apple watches, and headphones.

 Expanded Hours & Collections at Galvez Garden (2317 N Galvez):